 Your dog could cost you as much as £33,000 ($42,500) over their lifetime if you decide or need to spend more on their ongoing care.
 Bear in mind that this estimate doesn’t include vet fees if your dog becomes ill.

-Like I mentioned in the How Much Do Boston Terriers Cost? blog post, the average cost of an ordinary purebred Boston Terrier is between $1000 to $2000.
-Superior lineage Boston Terriers can go as high as $4500 from a reputable breeder.
+As you’ll find in How Much Do Boston Terriers Cost?, the average cost of an ordinary purebred Boston Terrier is between $1000 to $2000, and can go as high as $4500 for superior lineage Boston Terriers from a reputable breeder.

 Now that you have an idea of the average cost to purchase a Boston Terrier its important to understand what the annual cost can add up to.